Can I claim for my child aged 16 or over?

 - in England – the local careers service, Connexions or local authority support service

 - in Scotland or Wales – the local careers service

-- in Northern Ireland – the careers service of the Department for Employment and Learning or an Education or Library Board
+- in Northern Ireland – the careers service of the Department for Communities, the Department for the Economy or the Education Authority

 - the Ministry of Defence – if your child has applied for and is waiting to join the Armed Forces

 - a similar organisation to others in this list in any European Economic Area country, Norway, Switzerland, Iceland or Liechtenstein.

 You must inform HMRC within three months of your child leaving education or training (if your child registers for work or training with one of the above providers) in order to get this 20-week extension.
 The 20-week extension period applies from the day the young person leaves the course or training programme.
 You must also tell HMRC if your child leaves the programme before the end of the 20 weeks.